Francisco Lindor extension rumors: Mets offer s...

 - News Article

-Francisco Lindor extension rumors: Mets offer star shortstop roughly 10 years, $325 million, per report - CBSSports.com
+Francisco Lindor extension rumors: Mets offer star shortstop roughly $325 million; Lindor seeking $385 million - CBSSports.com

 The presumed deadline to secure Lindor's services long-term is fast approaching